philipwalton/blog/_articles/normalizing-cross-browser-flexbox-bugs.md

 <aside class="Footnotes">
   <h1 class="Footnotes-title">Footnotes:</h1>
   <ol class="Footnotes-items">
+    <li id="footnote-1">Technically, if you don't need to support IE 7 and older, you can build a [sticky footer layout](http://galengidman.com/2014/03/25/responsive-flexible-height-sticky-footers-in-css/) using `display:table` that allows for unknown header/footer heights.
+Though clearly this is more of a hack that just happens to work cross-browser rather than an actual, forward-facing solution.
-    <li id="footnote-1">When I say "all browsers" I mean all browsers that implement a version of the flexbox specification dated [March 2012](http://www.w3.org/TR/2012/WD-css3-flexbox-20120322/) or newer.
+    <li id="footnote-2">When I say "all browsers" I mean all browsers that implement a version of the flexbox specification dated [March 2012](http://www.w3.org/TR/2012/WD-css3-flexbox-20120322/) or newer.
 In other words, it should work in all [browsers that claim to support modern flexbox](http://caniuse.com/#feat=flexbox) .</li>
-    <li id="footnote-2">Using `flex-basis:0` solves the vast majority of problems associated with this bug, but not all of them.
+    <li id="footnote-3">Using `flex-basis:0` solves the vast majority of problems associated with this bug, but not all of them.
 If you want your flex-items to shrink *and* you want them to not shrink past the default content size, this solution will not work.</li>
-    <li id="footnote-3">The [March 2014](http://www.w3.org/TR/2014/WD-css-flexbox-1-20140325/) update to the flexbox spec changed the meaning of the `flex:1` shorthand from `1 1 0px` to `1 1 0%`.</li>
+    <li id="footnote-4">The [March 2014](http://www.w3.org/TR/2014/WD-css-flexbox-1-20140325/) update to the flexbox spec changed the meaning of the `flex:1` shorthand from `1 1 0px` to `1 1 0%`.</li>
   </ol>
 </aside>